 The Museum of the San Fernando Valley is pleased to offer historic walking tours of North Hollywood "NoHo" and Van Nuys on alternating months currently on third Sunday of each month beginning at 2:00 pm.

-Each tour lasts between 1 1/2 to 2 hours.
-For more information, please contact Bill Carpenter, Director of Events or leave a message at The Museum at (818) 347-9665.
+Each tour lasts between 1.5 to 2 hours.
+For more information, please contact Bill Carpenter, Walking Tour Docent, or leave a message at The Museum at (818) 347-9665.

 Tours cost $10 each.
 Attendees can pay in advance via EventBrite or can also pay on site.

-Public Art Initiative began in 2012 to reinforce the fact that public art has a way of touching all of us and bringing the community together.
-Public art programs include community art projects, murals, art classes for kids and adults and offering the monthly Art Speaker Series at The Museum.
+Public Art Initiative began in 2012 to reinforce the fact that public art has a way of touching all of us and can be used to educate about history.
+Public art programs include community art projects, murals, art workshops and monthly Artists Speaker Series.

 The mission of Horses Across the Valley is to raise awareness of the historical, cultural and artistic heritage of the San Fernando Valley.
 We have selected the horse for this project because of its historical importance to the Valley.
 Part of the long, rich history with the horse goes back to a time when the Spaniards, under their leader Gaspar de Portolá, rode into the San Fernando Valley for the first time.
 Horse ranches sprang up almost overnight and when the film industry discovered that the Valley could double for the Wild West, the cameras started rolling.

-Through this Valley-wide celebration, we seek to engage the community in exploring Valley history, art and culture for the purpose of raising funds for A) The Museum of the San Fernando Valley & the Public Art Initiative, B) San Fernando Valley Arts & Cultual Center and its member organizations and C) Organizations that support leading horse-related charities and animal advocacy in the Valley.
+Through this Valley-wide celebration, we seek to engage the community in exploring Valley history, art and culture for the purpose of raising funds for A) The Museum of the San Fernando Valley's Public Art Initiative, B) San Fernando Valley Arts & Cultual Center and its member organizations and C) Organizations that support leading horse-related charities and animal advocacy in the Valley.